eocdb/ocdb-docs/docs/source/index.rst

 ======================================================
 Comparison between simultaneous in-situ and satellite measurements are fundamental for satellite product validation, to prove the accuracy and limitations of the data services.
 In addition, in-situ measurements alone or combined with satellite products are required for Ocean Colour algorithm development.
-Considering the need for sustained access to in situ-Fiducial Reference Measurements for the Copernicus programme, the aim of the Copernicus Ocean Colour Database (OCDB_) is to provide a platform to collect, organize and make available to the ocean colour community, ocean colour related in-situ measurements, and to ensure long-term stewardship of these critical data.
+Considering the need for sustained access to in situ-Fiducial Reference Measurements for the Copernicus programme, the aim of the Copernicus Ocean Colour Database (OCDB_) is to provide a platform to collect, organize and make available to the ocean colour community:

+1. ocean colour related in-situ measurements and

+2. radiometer calibration and characterisation files

+and to ensure long-term stewardship of these critical data.

+The radiometer calibration and characterisation files are collected in the Fiducial Radiometer database FidRadDB_.

-This tool enables researchers to store and share, if elected, their in-situ data in an organised Database in a standardized format.
+This tool enables researchers to store and share, if elected, their in-situ data in an organised Database in a standardized format (SEABASS).

 Only when elected by the contributor, in-situ measurements are published into the Database and made available to the public.
 Quality checks on format, measurements as well as on protocol compliance are performed, and a quality flag is provided for each measurement.